Skip to main content

 December 21, 2025 at 8:24 pm, No comments

-Persian walnut evaluation and selection project to obtain Northern Europe climate-adapted cultivars with good nut size, productive, and healthy trees.
+Persian walnut (Juglans regia) evaluation and selection project to obtain Northern Europe climate-adapted cultivars with good nut size, productive, and healthy trees.
 The goal is to select the best-adapted seedlings for local conditions.

 Pests and diseases (gallery)